 Throughout March, we will highlight and celebrate the inclusion of people with developmental disabilities in all facets of life and provide them with support and opportunities to reach their full potential.

-Transitions USA, a premier program supporting teens and young adults with autism and learning differences focuses its evidence-based curriculum on building independence within college, career and life.
+Transitions, a premier program supporting teens and young adults with autism and learning differences focuses its evidence-based curriculum on building independence within college, career and life.

 1. Extensive Academic Curriculum